LOS GEHT!

 Removing leeches

 Do not force the leech off, as this can leave the leech's "teeth" behind and infect the bite site.
 You should remove the leech by getting it to come off voluntarily.
-A flame, salt or soap is often used for this purpose.
-As the leech may vomit up its stomach contents, this method can sometimes lead to infection.
+A flame, or salt is often used for this purpose.
+A leech attached from the outside will detach itself when it is saturated with blood, which can take up to 20 minutes.

 Treatment